Princess Louise of Hesse-Darmstadt (1757–1830): Napoleonic Wars

 Louise had her great moment in October 1806.
 Despite her childhood and her early experiences in Weimar, she was a great influence in literary circles.
 The battle of Jena-Auerstedt (14 October), led to the defeat of the Prussian-Saxon forces and the total submission of all the German states to France and precipitated the fall of the Holy Roman Empire.
 Soon after the battle, the victorious French troops advanced on Weimar.
 The other family members either fled or were away fighting in the Prussian forces, and so Louise remained in Weimar as mother and protector of the nation.

-Two days after the battle she ended up opposing Napoleon himself.
+Two days after the battle, she ended up opposing Napoleon himself.
 He insisted that her husband withdraw from Prussian military service but she quite undiplomatically made it clear to Napoleon that he could not do so.
 Nevertheless, at her husband's request and inspired by the example of the German patriot queen Louise of Prussia, she managed to arrange the French plundering of the area so that Weimar got off lightly compared to the university-city of Jena.
 Whether Napoleon let himself soften towards Louise, or whether he acted this way due to his own calculations in power-politics remains open to discussion.
 The Saxe-Weimar-Eisenach duchy remained with the alliance upon the Treaty of Poznań and survived the Napoleonic era via further politicking.
-Since Louise was now considered as the country's leader, and her subjects and contemporaries maintained this image of her - along with her part in the Weimar myth.
+Since Louise was now considered as the country's leader, and her subjects and contemporaries maintained this image of her – along with her part in the Weimar myth.

-In 1815 her politicking during the war ensured that at the Congress of Vienna her husband's small duchy not only retained all its territory but rose to become a grand duchy (her Thuringian cousins the house of Saxony, in contrast, merely preserved their title of duke).
+In 1815, her politicking during the war ensured that at the Congress of Vienna her husband's small duchy not only retained all its territory but rose to become a grand duchy (her Thuringian cousins the house of Saxony, in contrast, merely preserved their title of duke).
 She then became devoted to ambassadorial duties.
-The Russian alliance ended with her successor Maria Pawlowna.
-The jubilee of her rule and her golden wedding, both in 1825, passed with little celebration and - already very withdrawn - she died aged 73 on 14 February 1830.
+The Russian alliance ended with her successor Maria Pavlovna.
+The jubilee of her rule and her golden wedding, both in 1825, passed with little celebration and – already very withdrawn – she died aged 73 on 14 February 1830.

 Issue

-She and Charles Augustus had 7 children, of whom only three survive adulthood:
+She and Charles Augustus had 7 children, of whom only three survive to adulthood: